Walbre/ecw-2023/jigsaw2/readme.md

 SyntaxError: invalid syntax
 ```

-Sooo, we need exec, which means we firetly need to find a way to bypass the blocklist.
+Sooo, we need exec, which means we firstly need to find a way to bypass the blacklist.

-After a bit research, I found something interesting.
-If you search `unicode e` on google, you'll find out that tere is multiple e, for example, `ｅ` and `e` aren't the same, but for python
+After a bit of research, I found something interesting.
+If you search `unicode e` on google, you'll find out that there's multiple e, for example, `ｅ` and `e` aren't the same, but for python

 ```py
 >>> "ｅ" == "e"